Independence. Inclusion. Innovation.

 Nick Wood | Associate Director

 Nick has 18 years of experience working in the disability community in Kansas.
 As Associate Director, he assists with government relations and the administration of the organization.
 He also works with InterHab members to solve an array of IDD systems issues and coordinates InterHab’s grassroots advocacy strategy.
 Prior to his role at InterHab, Nick directed grassroots advocacy in support of Medicaid Expansion, he worked for several years as a disability rights advocate, and he also managed a home and community based behavioral health waiver for children for the State of Kansas.
 Nick graduated from Kansas State University with a bachelor’s degree in Social Science and History, and the University of Kansas with a master’s degree in Public Affairs and Administration.

 Meghan Shreve | Director of Education and Communications

 Meghan joined InterHab in 2018 as our Director of Education and Communications.
 She organizes and executes InterHab’s education and training program as well as the yearly conference.
 She is responsible for anything and everything surrounding our communications.
 She received her degree in Communication Studies from the University of Kansas in 2006 and is a lifelong Jayhawk fan.
-When she isn’t working, she enjoys spending time with her eleven-year-old, Maci, two-year old, Holden, and her husband, Brandon.
+When she isn’t working, she enjoys spending time with her twelve-year-old, Maci, three-year old, Holden, and her husband, Brandon.